Wyoming Mesothelioma Lawyer

 The Energy Industry and Asbestos in Wyoming

 Wyoming has a long history in the energy industry, in particular oil.
-The state is rich in this resource, so oil refineries are important workplaces and a big part of the state economy.
+The state is rich in this resource, so oil refineries are important workplaces and a big part of the state’s economy.
 Machinery in oil refineries contained asbestos to protect against heat and fire.

 Power plants have also provided a lot of jobs for Wyoming workers.
-Boilers, generators, turbines, and machinery in power plants were made with asbestos in order to control high temperatures and fire.
+Boilers, generators, turbines, and machinery in power plants were made with asbestos to control high temperatures and fire.
 This use continued up until only a few decades ago.

 Before the early 80s, many Wyoming power plant workers were exposed at significant rates to harmful fibers.